sjbylo/aba/README.md

 or
 make inc out=- | ssh user@host "cat > aba.tgz"    # Archive and write to internal host (if possible).

-# Copy the file 'aba.tgz' to your internal bastion via your portable storage device.
+# Copy the file 'aba.tgz' to your bastion via your portable storage device.

-# Then, on the internal bastion run:
+# Then, on the bastion run:
 tar xvf aba.tgz                                   # Extract the tar file.
-Ensure file timestamps are kept the same as on the connected bastion. cd aba
+Ensure file timestamps are kept the same as on the connected workstation. cd aba
 ./aba
 ```